Bennito L. Kelty

 Audio By Carbonatix

-The City of Denver has approved the $37 million purchase of the Denver Pavilions, a multi-level open-air mall off 16th Street, by the Downtown Development Authority (DDA).
+The City of Denver has approved the $37 million purchase of the Denver Pavilions, a multi-level open-air mall off 16th Street, by the Downtown Development Authority .

 “Many of us have memories of the Denver Pavilions, whether it was your high school prom dinner, whether it was a first date at the movies, whether it was a great family dinner,” Mayor Mike Johnston said during an announcement of the deal on Tuesday, September 30.
 “This has been an incredibly important part of Denver for many, many years.
 Our dream is that it remains a critical icon in the city for another forty years.”

-The DDA was first created in 2008 to support the revitalization of Union Station with bonds.
-The bonds are repaid through a system called Tax Increment Financing (TIF), where the development-driven increases to property taxes are pooled.
-Property tax rates stay the same, but any increases in property tax revenue generated by the rising property values are collected by the DDA to repay bonds.
+An independent agency with oversight by the City of Denver, the DDA was created in 2008 to support the revitalization of Union Station, using bonds and tax increment financing to fund developments.
+Under TIF, while property tax rates stay the same, any increases in tax revenue generated by the rising property values are collected to repay bonds.

-Johnston explained that the $37 million will come from “the mutual commitment of the businesses who support the tax base here” in downtown Denver.
-Doug Tisdale, the chair of the DDA board, called it “a phenomenal deal.
+Johnston explained that the $37 million to purchase the Pavilions come from “the mutual commitment of the businesses who support the tax base here” in downtown Denver.
+Doug Tisdale, the chair of the DDA board, called it “a phenomenal deal.”
 According to Tisdale, the DDA will hire an “international retail specialist” to help with “the renaissance of the Pavilions,” which currently has a 41 percent vacancy rate among its storefronts.

-According to Johnston, the Pavilions was valued ten years ago at $140 million, but the DDA got “a great deal for Denverites” by buying it for $37 million from Gart Properties after five years of decline in the wake of the COVID-19 pandemic and construction on 16th Street, which will celebrate its full reopening on Saturday, October 4.
+According to Johnston, the Pavilions was valued ten years ago at $140 million, but the DDA got “a great deal for Denverites” by buying it for $37 million from Gart Properties in the wake of the pandemic and construction on 16th Street, which will celebrate its full reopening on Saturday, October 4.

 “The Pavilions has had five years of COVID, construction and closures,” the mayor said.
 “The Pavilions took a hard part of the brunt of those five years of construction on 16th.”

 Gart Properties had an $85 million loan due in July.
-Bill Mosher, the mayor’s chief projects officer, tells Westword he doesn’t know if the company paid off the loan.
-He noted that “our $37 million will probably go towards the $85 million, and that’ll be the end of it.”
+Bill Mosher, the mayor’s chief projects officer, tells Westword that he doesn’t know if the company paid off the loan; “our $37 million will probably go towards the $85 million, and that’ll be the end of it.”

-Mosher said during the press conference that the sale of Pavilions is expected to be finalized by the end of the year.
-He said that Gart Properties submitted an application “asking for the community to step in” and save the Pavilions.
+During the announcement, Mosher said that the sale of the Pavilions is expected to be finalized by the end of the year, adding that Gart Properties had submitted an application to the DDA “asking for the community to step in” and save the Pavilions.

 According to Denver City Council President Amanda Sandoval, the city will build around “anchor tenants” like Maggiano’s, the United Artists cinema and H&M.

-The city recently laid out a plan to solve a $200 million deficit looming over the 2026 budget, which led to layoffs and cuts to city department budgets.
-Johnston said “the most important thing to know” about the deal is that it won’t impact the city’s budget.
+The city recently laid out a plan to solve a $200 million deficit looming over the 2026 budget, which led to layoffs and cuts to city department budgets; at the announcement, Johnston said that “the most important thing to know” about the Pavilions deal is that it won’t impact the city’s budget.

 “This is an investment made by the [DDA], it’s not made by the City of Denver,” Johnston clarified.
 “It’s not by our general fund.
 It’s not made by capital funds.
 No part of these dollars could be used to support a city employee, to pay for a city program.”